dstackai/dstack/docs/docs/usage/dev-environments.md

 </div>

-Now, you can use any IDE of your choice to connect to the remote running workflow.
+Now, you can use any IDE of your choice to connect to the running workflow.